MAGALA-RICHARD/apsimNGpy-documentations/doc/weather.rst

 Weather Data Replacement.
 ============================
-apsimNGpy provides both an object oriented structure and procedural structure to access the weather data.
+apsimNGpy provides both an object oriented structure and procedural structure to replace the weather data.
+Here, I only demonstrate the object oriented one.

 Replace instantly from the instantiated apsimNGpy model object.
 This is achieved with ``get_weather_from_web`` the with the following signature